UTA Flight 141: Background

 In the 20th century, most countries in West Africa did not have the capability to create and maintain a national airline.
 For decades, flight routes in West Africa were mainly served by Air Afrique, a transnational airline for Francophone West and Central Africa.
 It was once considered one of the largest airlines in Africa and one of the most reputable.
 However, after reports of mismanagement, corruption and the fallout of the aviation industry following the September 11 attacks, Air Afrique declared bankruptcy in 2002.

 In the aftermath of Air Afrique's demise, there were no more routes connecting major cities in West Africa and to other regions.
 The bankruptcy of Air Afrique caused isolation between the countries, despite their close geographical location.
 While Air Afrique's routes were immediately taken over by Air France, most of the flights were perceived as inconvenient.
 Such an example was a flight from Conakry to Cotonou, in which passengers had to fly to Paris first before they could continue to Cotonou.
 Immediately, there was high demand for new airlines to open more direct routes.

 In an attempt to fill the void left by Air Afrique, multiple existing small airlines began to offer services to these major routes.
-Among them was Union des Transports Africains de Guinée (also known as UTA), a regional airline that was operated by Lebanese people in Guinea.
+Among them was Union des Transports Africains de Guinée, or UTA, a regional airline that was operated by Lebanese people in Guinea.
+Although it shared an abbreviation, this UTA had no relation to the more well-known French airline Union de Transports Aériens, which operated from 1963 to 1992 and served many African destinations.

 For years, the Lebanese diaspora was part of the backbone of the economic activity in multiple West African countries.
 Many Lebanese businessmen had forged robust relationships with government officials to sign contracts within West Africa's public infrastructure sectors, and many Lebanese owned large businesses in West Africa.
 An example was cited on a CIA document from 1988, with the following quote explaining the economic situation in one of the West African countries: